Places & Attractions

 The beautiful valley, where nature and man conjured to create their dearest image, is home to some of Bhutan's oldest temples & monasteries, as well as its only international airport.
 Mount Jomolhari (7300 M) reigns in white glory at the northern end of the valley and its glacial waters plunge through deep gorges to form the Pa-chu (Paro river).
 Paro is one of the most fertile valleys in the Kingdom, producing a bulk of famous red rice from its terraced fields.

 This famous temple clings precariously to a cliff 3000 ft above Paro valley.
-Legend has it that the great Indian saint Guru Padmasanbhava flew to this spot on the back of a tigress and meditated in a cave for three months in eighth century.
+Legend has it that the great Tantric saint Guru Padmasanbhava flew to this spot on the back of a tigress and meditated in a cave for three months in eighth century.
 It remains a most sacred and pilgrimage spot for the Buddhist followers.
-The wonderful hike uphill to the monastery is is breathtaking and will be remembered in a lifetime.
+The wonderful hike uphill to the monastery is breathtaking and will be remembered in a lifetime.

 The fortress was built in 1649 by Zhabdrung Nawang Namgyel to commemorate his victory over the Tibetan invaders, led by Mongolian warlord Gushi Khan in 1644.
 Strategically built over the only passage into Paro valley, the dzong helped repel numerous invasions all through the course of Bhutanese history.
 It so impressed early visitors that in 1914 the dzong featured on the cover of the National Geographic Magazine.
 On a clear day one can see the commanding view of Mt.
 Jomolhari from the village nestle below the dzong.